 In this chapter, we briefly summarize some of the literature about price transmission with a specific focus on dairy products, showcase some of the issues of the dairy supply chain in the EU, and discuss the implications for price transmission.
 This choice has been made because of the limited budget available for this task which urged to also limit the scope of the assessment.
 It is our conviction that the insights derived from this dairy case can be generalized to many other sectors.
 Finally, we make suggestions for future research.
-We don't provide an extensive discussion of trade and value chains here (this aspect will be picked up in the Roadmap deliverable).
+We don't provide an extensive discussion of trade and value chains here.